moorepants/learn-multibody-dynamics/generalized-forces.rst

 Noncontributing forces need not be considered in the resultants, in general, and we will not include them in further examples.

-Notice also that the generalized forces have units of :math:`\textrm{force}
+Notice also that these generalized forces have units of :math:`\textrm{force}
 \times \textrm{length}`.
 This is because our generalized speeds are angular rates.
 If our generalized speeds were linear rates, the generalized forces would have units of :math:`\textrm{force}`.